mkuthan/garmin-workouts/README.md

 ```

 * All nested sections are mapped as repeated steps in Garmin Connect.
-  First repeat for warmup, second repeat for main interval (repeated 3 times) and the last one for cooldown.
+First repeat for warmup, second repeat for main interval (repeated 3 times) and the last one for cool down.

 To import your workout from an `xlsx` file, construct a table in Excel that looks like this (making sure that all Excel
 cells are set to text and not to date or any other format):